chrono208/Is-Anagram/README.md

 <li>wordList is initialized as an empty list.</li>
 <li>Each letter from word2 is added into wordList.</li>
 <li>The function loops through each letter in word1:</li>
     If the letter exists in wordList, it is removed.
-<li>If it doesn’t exist, an exception is caught, "caught exception" is printed, and the function returns False immediately.</li>
+    If it doesn’t exist, an exception is caught, "caught exception" is printed, and the function returns False immediately.
 <li>After the loop, if wordList is empty, the words are anagrams; otherwise, they are not.</li>
 </ul>